 General

-Osprey: Large raptor with dark brown upperparts and contrasting white underparts with faint breast band.
-Small, white head has a dark crown and eyestripe.
+Osprey: Large raptor with dark brown upperparts and contrasting white underparts; faint breast band, speckled brown necklace.
+Intensity varies based on sex and race, males usually less marked.
+Small white head has dark crown and eye stripe.
 Bill is dark.
-Wings are held at a distinct angle in flight, with underwing showing barred flight feathers and diagnostic dark patches on forewing.
+Wings are held at a distinct angle in flight; underwing shows barred flight feathers.
+Wings are fairly long and narrow; wing bends back at carpal joint, giving characteristic shallow V-shape.
 Legs and feet are gray.
 Sexes are similar.
-Juvenile has scaled upperparts.
+Juvenile has scaled upperparts, less marked breast band.

 Range and Habitat